Jun 27Sunday, June 28, 2026 · all daysJun 29 · today »

 HN Discussion:

-• The term '0-day' is being misused; many may be already-disclosed or fixed issues
+• Term '0-day' is being misused; many are already-disclosed or trivial issues

 4.Fintech Engineering Handbook(w.pitula.me)